Ne-Lexa/php-zip/README.md

 $zipFile = new \PhpZip\ZipFile();
 try{
     $zipFile
-        ->addFromString("zip/entry/filename", "Is file content") // add an entry from the string ->addFile("/path/to/file", "data/tofile") // add an entry from the file ->addDir(__DIR__, "to/path/") // add files from the directory ->saveAsFile($outputFilename) // save the archive to a file ->close(); // close archive
+        ->addFromString('zip/entry/filename', 'Is file content') // add an entry from the string ->addFile('/path/to/file', 'data/tofile') // add an entry from the file ->addDir(__DIR__, 'to/path/') // add files from the directory ->saveAsFile($outputFilename) // save the archive to a file ->close(); // close archive